Westboro Baptist Church: Positions and views

-Westboro Baptists believe in five-point Calvinism, as reflected in the TULIP acronym that is displayed prominently at the front of the church sanctuary.
+Westboro Baptists believe in the Five Points of Calvinism, as reflected in the TULIP acronym that is displayed prominently at the front of the church sanctuary.
 They believe in limited atonement, unconditional election, and the double predestination of both the saved and the damned, which can weigh heavily on members as well as those who leave the church.
 According to Barrett-Fox, they see "moral living as a sign of election" and they say they have a duty to preach to the public, not to "save people" (who are predestined) but to spread a message of obedience to God.
 In her dissertation on Westboro Baptist, she labels this theology as Hyper-Calvinist.

 They see themselves as coming from the Primitive Baptist movement.
 Their Primitive Baptist practices include their style of worship, approach to church discipline, liturgical preferences and seeing themselves as from a "separatist, antiestablishment" lineage (p.
 66).

 Anti-homosexuality

 WBC is known for its homophobic rhetoric.
 The Anti-Defamation League describes the group as "virulently homophobic", saying its anti-homosexual rhetoric is often a cover for antisemitism, anti-Americanism, racism, and hatred of other Christian groups.
 The Southern Poverty Law Center has added WBC to a list of hate groups for its homophobia.
 The group has also expressed transphobic messages in its protests.
-Its homophobic outlook has led its members to protest LGBT pride events and funerals of those who died due to HIV/AIDS, as well as blame homosexuals for mass-casualty events such as the September 11 attacks.
+Its homophobic outlook has led its members to protest LGBT pride events and funerals of those who died due to HIV/AIDS, as well as to blame homosexuals for mass-casualty events such as the September 11 attacks.